 Traffic checkpoint programs have been ruled as lawful under the Fourth Amendment for several years and are designed to police the border or ensure roadway safety.
 However, Maryland courts have ruled that when the purpose of a checkpoint program is to “uncover evidence of ordinary criminal wrongdoing, the program contravenes the Fourth Amendment.”

 After a trial, a Baltimore City Circuit Court jury convicted Johnson of illegal possession of a regulated firearm, wearing, carrying and transporting a handgun on his person and in a vehicle and possession of ammunition.
 Johnson was sentenced to eight years for illegal possession of a regulated firearm, the first five years without possibility of parole and concurrent sentences of one year on the remaining counts.
 Johnson appealed.

 Maryland’s intermediate appellate court upheld the convictions.
 The Court of Special Appeals said the traffic initiative was not a traffic stop under the Fourth Amendment.
 The court noted that the police did not stop every vehicle and did not block or restrict traffic.
 The police only stopped vehicles whose drivers were not wearing a seat belt or using a cellphone.
 There was probable cause to stop Johnson because an officer saw that he was not wearing his seat belt, the appeals court concluded.

 If you’re facing firearm or other criminal charges in Baltimore City, Baltimore County and the surrounding areas, you should talk to a Baltimore criminal defense attorney.
-The attorneys at The Law Offices of Thomas Maronick Jr LLC have experience handling Baltimore City and Baltimore County criminal defense cases.
+The attorneys at Maronick Law LLC have experience handling Baltimore City and Baltimore County criminal defense cases.
 You can contact Thomas Maronick on his cellphone at 410-885-1775, the law office at 410-885-1775 or via our website for a free consultation.